How Does The Haemorrhoid Embolization Procedure Work?

 No. Most patients can go home the same day unless your bleeding was very severe before the procedure and your doctors wants to keep you for a little longer.

-No risk of anal incontinence
+No risk of post operative faecal incontinence

 Quicker recovery and return to work